ipfabric/docs/docs/IP_Fabric_API/authentication.md

 ## API Token

-API token need to be passed as a request header.
+API token needs to be passed as a request header.
 Please see [API Tokens](../IP_Fabric_Settings/integration/api_tokens.md) on how to create an API token in the UI.

 - Allows for limiting the scope of API calls.
 This allows for giving _fewer_ rights than the account creating the token has.
-- Long-lived static tokens (secure storage is important).
+- Long-lived static token (secure storage is important).

 ```http
 Content-Type: application/json